 The Japanese archipelago is spread across a wide swath of the Pacific, so climate varies depending on latitude.

 June is a rainy month for Tokyo.
 The heavy showers do little to cool down rising temperatures.
-Expect very hot, muggy afternoons in the city dotted with thunderstorms.
+Expect very hot, muggy afternoons in the city.
+Thunderstorms will pop up frequently.